jazzband/django-pipeline/docs/farfutureexpires.rst

-.. _ref-farfuturexpires:
+.. _ref-farfutureexpires:

 ==================
-Far Future Expires
+Far future expires
 ==================

-Details about the "Far Future Expires" technique, and how to implement it with help from django-compress
+Details about the "Far future expires" technique, and how to implement it with help from django-compress

-General details and considerations about the "Far Future Expires" technique
+General details and considerations about the "Far future expires" technique
 ===========================================================================

 If you really want to make sure that your CSS and JavaScript files get cached by